 Don’t save your card information in your browser’s Autofill.
 Lots of websites will save your card info too, which is a bit safer, but determine whether you trust a site before saving anything to it.
 Truthfully, using your credit or debit card online is a risky endeavor to begin with.
-Be certain with your purchase before making it.
+Be certain of your purchase before making it.
 Other things to consider are using only one card for online purchases, avoiding using debit cards for online purchases, and checking your transaction history on your bank account often.

-Toggle ItemHow do I avoid downloading malware?There's another page that describes malware in more detail, but suffice to say malware is bad news.
+Toggle ItemHow do I avoid downloading malware?There's another page that describes malware in more detail, but suffice to say malware is bad news software.
 Hackers can use malware to steal money and information from you, destroy your data, and a host of other unpleasant things.
 Fortunately, most malware can only get into your system if you let them.
 Some simple ways to stop malware from entering your system include:

 Avoid clicking on suspicious links.
 If you don’t know where it goes, don’t touch it.
 Hover over it and see what the URL is.
 Most browsers will show this in the bottom left corner.